Lock up the mom, prosecutor says

 Prosecutor Adlai Smith, says the woman attempted to pervert the course of justice, setting off a chain of events that negatively impacted someone’s life for a long time.

-He says when people seek to pervert the course of justice, it must be dealt with severely, otherwise the system of justice would fall into disrepute and confidence in it will be lost.
+This week, that matter eventually ended with Smith’s withdrawal of the indictment when it came up for trial in the High Court before Justice Iain Morley.

-The matter surfaced when an audio file of the girl’s voice, along with the man’s, was leaked.
+The charge stemmed from the circulation of an audio file of the girl’s voice, along with the man’s, was leaked.
 And, the duo was heard negotiating the cost the man should pay for sex, while the girl reminded the individual that he’s the older of the two.

 When the investigation started, the girl told police she was 15 years old at the time of the incident which she said happened in 2016.